The Stagecoach Inn Museum and Historical Landmark

 Cecil Haigh hired Reuben Holman to be his proprietor in 1886, a position Holman held for two years.
 When the Southern Pacific Railroad began service from Saugus to Ventura through the Santa Clara Valley in 1887, traffic from local stages through the Conejo Valley was seriously reduced.
 In 1888, M. and D. Hadsell became the proprietors, and they changed the name of the hotel to The Conejo Hotel at Timberville.

 The little community surrounding the hotel was called Timberville because of the area's large oak trees.
 In the late 1800s, a religious group called the Dunkards moved into Timberville.
 They had many children, and because there was no schoolhouse at the west end of the valley, Cecil Haigh agreed to allow them to use several rooms in the hotel for classes and church services.
 The group used these rooms until Timber School was completed in 1889.
 Timberville also had a post office, the discontinuance of which was ordered by the Postmaster General in 1893.
 Newbury Park, by contrast, began as a postal stop (at a ranch or house where somebody assumed the job of postmaster), rather than a settlement.
 In an irony of history, today Timberville is no more and Newbury Park is a town.
+In her 1891 book, A Memorial and Biographical History of the Counties of Santa Barbara, San Luis Obispo, and Ventura, Ida Addis Storke wrote of Timberville: "It is situated in a quiet valley of great fertility, abundantly watered and surrounded by hills whose slopes furnish fine grazing.
+There are here a post office, hotel, store, blacksmith shop, tannery, Chinese laundry, a good school house and one or two church organizations.
+Here lives Mr. Borchard, the pioneer grower of wheat in Ventura County."

 Mr. Haigh went to England for a visit, and soon after his return to the Conejo, he was joined by his cousin, Cicelie Flora Haigh (b.
 1863 in Lancashire).
 They had married in New York in 1892.
 Cicelie, like Cecil, was a member of a prominent English family: their fathers Edwin and Reginald Haigh were cotton-brokers in Liverpool and Cicelie's maternal grandfather was an admiral and consul general in England.
 Cicelie's brother, Alfred Grenfell Haigh, was a noted painter in England.
 Letters between Cicelie and her father Reginald show they remained close despite being separated by so many miles.